 On the job, substance abuse social workers may be responsible for:

 Social workers need to be comfortable speaking to patients and family members of various backgrounds and situations, many of whom may be dealing with dysfunctional, low-income, or even violent environments.

 As treatment progresses, social workers may work closely with the patient’s family to ensure that the patient returns to a stable and substance-free home environment.
 A supportive community is imperative to a substance abuse patient’s success.

-A thorough and detailed treatment plan is crucial to helping people dealing with substance abuse manage their issues.
+- Developing treatment plans: A thorough and detailed treatment plan is imperative when helping people dealing with substance abuse to manage their issues.
 Drawing on the patient’s history and interviews, social workers formulate a detailed plan tailored to the individual’s needs.
 Recommendations may range from entering a rehabilitation program to seeking the help of a therapist and attending Alcoholics/Narcotics Anonymous meetings regularly.

 Employment Outlook for Substance Abuse Social Workers

 Substance abuse social workers have a lot of variety in their place of employment.
-They may work at outpatient care centers, individual and family services, community food and housing services, emergency and relief services, substance abuse and mental health facilities, government organizations, insurance carriers, post-secondary schools, local government, psychiatric and substance abuse hospitals, and other residential care offices.
+Potential employment avenues in this field include outpatient care centers, individual and family services, community food and housing services, emergency and relief services, substance abuse and mental health facilities, government organizations, insurance carriers, post-secondary schools, local government, psychiatric and substance abuse hospitals, ambulatory healthcare services, and other residential care offices.

 The field of substance abuse and social work is projected to grow.
 Positions in the field are anticipated to increase by 16% from 2016 to 2026, according to the U.S. Bureau of Labor Statistics (BLS).